kmskillings/breakout/journal.md

 surprisingly smoothly.

 I want to validate my tooling, to make sure I have everything I need and I know how to use it.
 To acheive this, I will do a simple "blinky" project.
 Everything for this project will be located in a separate test/blinky branch of the repo.

+First, I will create the VHDL code for the blinky project.
+I will use VHDL becuase it is the HDL I am most familiar with, and the emphasis of this first test is not learning a new HDL.

+### Blinky

+The code is very simple.
+The design consists of a single file that counts clock cycles.
+When the clock reaches a certain value, the LED is turned on.
+When the clock reaches another value, the LED is turned off.
+The values are tuned to blink the LED at a rate of 500 mHz and a duty cycle of 50% (On for one second, off for one second).